|C-Level: Is your business secure enough to survive open firewalls?

-During this period, in near all cases when registering for Internet connectivity, you need to give every machine that would communicate to the Internet an address that was routable to the entire world.
-This was prior to IP NATing (Network Address Translation) which is used now to assure all machines that connect to the Internet do so through a controlled device such as a firewall.
-In the case of the institution we were assessing, they had 2 brand new, state-of-the-art Firewalls which were handling the interface to the Internet.
+During this period, in near all cases when registering for internet connectivity, you need to give every machine that would communicate to the internet an address that was routable to the entire world.
+This was prior to IP NATing (Network Address Translation) which is now used to assure all machines that connect to the internet do so through a controlled device, such as a firewall.
+In the case of the institution we were assessing, they had two brand new, state-of-the-art firewalls which were handling the interface to the internet.

-So when my engineers brought the information that stated the bank was open to the world, I was, at first, skeptical, then appalled and last very interested.
-First skepticism.
+So when my engineers brought the information that stated the bank was open to the world, I was at first, skeptical, then appalled, and last very interested.
+First: skepticism.
 I asked the engineers to re-run the scan from my office in real-time, we ordered sandwiches and settled in to watch the progress.
 The scan started with the first address and then incremented all the way through the 254 registered addresses.
-Latency at that time was much longer than today so this took a while but as the day progressed we were able to see servers, printers, PCs, internal routers, switches, in essence, their entire internal network
+Latency at that time was much longer than it is today, so this took a while, but as the day progressed we were able to see servers, printers, PCs, internal routers, switches, in essence, their entire internal network

 It was now time to deal with 'appalled'.
-After we were certain that we were not getting false alarms, looking at the wrong network, etc. We called the bank and they immediately disconnected from the Internet.
-Next they purchased all of our services (Though, not an optimal way to gain a client, it was the fastest we had experienced to that point in our company's history).
-In conversations with the company that installed the Firewalls, they relayed that they were telecom not security guys and they completed their portion of the contract.
-Really!
+After we were certain that we were not getting false alarms, looking at the wrong network, etc. We called the bank and they immediately disconnected from the internet.
+Next they purchased all of our services (though not an optimal way to gain a client, it was the fastest we had experienced to that point in our company's history).
+In conversations with the company that installed the firewalls, they relayed that they were telecom, not security guys, and they had completed their portion of the contract.
+Really?!
 Ok, now that appalled is over, it is time to be interested.

-We needed to send an engineer to the site and look for any malicious software that may have been installed to try and exploit the bank, etc. Being February and located in New England, the bank being located in Southern California we had lots of volunteers.
-While travel was being conducted we had drop shipped our on-site product which provided firewall monitoring.
-In the same device, we also had IDS on the internal and external side of the firewall, Secured Proxy for all web and email traffic, etc. After all, of these services were installed we started monitoring.
+We needed to send an engineer to the site and look for any malicious software that may have been installed to try and exploit the bank, etc. It being February and us being located in New England, and the bank being located in Southern California, we had lots of volunteers.
+While travel was being conducted, we had drop shipped our on-site product which provided firewall monitoring.
+In the same device, we also had IDS on the internal and external side of the firewall, Secured Proxy for all web and email traffic, etc. After all of these services were installed, we started monitoring.

 Years later this experience still brings to mind questions.
 What would happen if the firewall was opened to the world?
 Are we as an organization ready?
 What might the impact be?
 Is it time to stop relying on Noise Reduction systems for risk management?
 This event was a turning point for me, I realized that putting too much focus on edge security as the fundamental risk mitigation tool is an incorrect, simplistic approach to a complex problem.